Stochastic wave-current interaction in thermal shallow water dynamics: Long time - very small wave scaling regime

 and the dynamic boundary condition \eqref{bc:dynamic} implies that the leading order pressure is equal to the leading order free surface elevation.

 \begin{remark} Note that there is no stochasticity entering \eqref{eq:hydrostaticbalance} explicitly.
 Due to the assumption of the pressure being a semimartingale, the pressure has the standard semimartingale decomposition.
-When there is no stochasticity equation, the martingale part of the pressure must vanish and we have the expression ${\sf d}p_0 = p_0 dt$ with a slight abuse of notation. \end{remark}
+When there is no stochasticity in the equation, the martingale part of the pressure must vanish and we have the expression ${\sf d}p_0 = p_0 dt$ with a slight abuse of notation. \end{remark}

 Interestingly, the substitution of the leading order expansion leads to a closed model even before averaging, when one uses the expression \eqref{eq:wdivu} for the vertical velocity as an additional equation.
-Given the boundary conditions in \eqref{bc:ltEB1}, the leading order expansion leads to a set of equations reminiscent of the Benney long wave model.
+Given the boundary conditions in \eqref{bc:ltEB1}, the leading order expansion leads to a set of equations reminiscent of the Benney long wave model \cite{benney1973some}.
 There are a few twists, though, since stochasticity and rotation are also involved.
-Moreover, the low Froude number limit damps the free surface.
+Moreover, the wave amplitude $\alpha$ is very small, which enforces the rigid lid approximation in the vertical integral.
 At leading order, there cannot be any confusion as to which order of the expansion we are considering.
 Consequently, we may drop the subscript $o$ in writing the following set of equations,

 Together with the weighted incompressibility condition in \eqref{eq:weightedincomp}, the dynamic boundary condition on the pressure \eqref{bc:dynamic} and the lateral boundary condition \eqref{bc:lateral}, the Benney-like equations \eqref{eq:benneylike} form a closed set.
 The Benney long wave equations are interesting because they have a very rich mathematical structure, including an infinite hierarchy of conservation laws, as shown in \cite{kupershmidt2006extended}.
-If we now make the additional assumption that the leading order component of the horizontal velocity field is independent of the vertical coordinate; that is, if we assume that the leading order component is columnar, then a considerable simplification of \eqref{eq:benneylike} occurs.
+If we now make the additional assumption that the leading order component of the horizontal velocity field and the leading order component of the horizontal data vector field are independent of the vertical coordinate; that is, if we assume that the leading order component is columnar, then a considerable simplification of \eqref{eq:benneylike} occurs.
 Namely, the derivative in the vertical direction drops out.
 Consequently, it is no longer necessary to determine the vertical velocity and now every term in the equation is horizontal.
 This set of equations we will refer to as the stochastic, rotating, Lake equations, given by

 accompanied by the weighted incompressibility condition in \eqref{eq:weightedincomp} and the lateral boundary condition \eqref{bc:lateral}.
 The dynamic boundary condition can now be used to determine the pressure at the free surface.
 The deterministic, irrotational version of these equations has been shown by \cite{levermore1996global,levermore1996global2, levermore1997analyticity} to be globally wellposed.
 These equations satisfy a Kelvin circulation theorem, namely